| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 As described above, the Remedial Investigation and the Feasibility Study have been completed and a cleanup plan has been selected.
 The Record of Decision, which outlines the remedy for the site, was completed in September 2007.
 EPA has completed negotiations with responsible parties for those parties to design and construct the remedy under EPA oversight.
-The Consent Decree was entered by the Court in November 2010, and the design of the remedy began in early 2011.
-EPA expects design to take approximately 2 years.
-See "Enforcement Highlights" above.
+The Consent Decree was entered by the Court in November 2010, and the design of the remedy was completed in 2013.
+Construction of the remedy began in the spring of 2014 and is expected to be completed in 2016.

 Links to Other Site Information